vsbpan/moth_vision/doc/image_organization/README.md

 #### 1. Image collection

-After a photography session (or whenever you are ready), move the folders that contain the new photos to a directory called `C:/moth_photos/input_photos`.
+After a photography session (or whenever you are ready), find the new photos (and subdirectories) in `C:/Users/LoPresti Lab/Pictures/new_cannon_photos/` .
+Move the folders that contain the new photos to a directory called `C:/moth_photos/input_photos`.
 If such a directory does not exist, you can initiate the file tree with the code:

 ```{r}
 init_image_dir(root_path = "C:/")